What is an ankle fracture?

 An ankle fracture is the result of too much stress being put on any or all of the bones of the ankle joint.
 The following are the causes of ankle fractures:

-- Ankle twist – If your foot twists far to the side, pivoting around your ankle, it can cause an ankle fracture.
+- Ankle twist—If your foot twists far to the side, pivoting around your ankle

-- Ankle roll – If your foot rolls up onto its side while you are putting substantial weight on it, it can cause an ankle fracture.
+- Ankle roll—If your foot rolls up onto its side while you are putting substantial weight on it

-- A trip or a fall – If you unexpectedly lose your balance and awkwardly try to catch yourself with your feet, it can cause an ankle fracture.
+- A trip or a fall—If you unexpectedly lose your balance and awkwardly try to catch yourself with your feet

-- Overextension of the ankle joint – If you try to swing your foot down too far in a parallel arc with your leg, as a ballerina might, you risk ankle fracture.
+- Overextension of the ankle joint—If you try to swing your foot down too far in a parallel arc with your leg, as a ballerina might

-- Extreme impact – If the joint sustains a severe blow, as it may if you come down on your feet from a height or are in an automobile accident, your ankle can break.
+- Extreme impact—If the joint sustains a severe blow, as it may if you come down on your feet from a height or are in an automobile accident